203-Systems/Matrix-Wiki/docs/Developer/BuildingMatrixOS/Mystrix/MacOS.md

    ```bash
    make DEVICE=Mystrix build
    ```
+   If you run into any undefined references, make sure to check the `fullclean` command in the "Build Commands" section below
 4. Prepare to upload to your Mystrix device.
 Make sure your Mystrix is in [upload mode](/docs/Mystrix/MystrixSpecific/UpdateMatrixOS#enter-os-update-mode) already.
 5. Upload the compiled Matrix OS to Mystrix:
    ```bash